Sheppsu/osu.py/docs/source/guide.rst

 	from osu import AuthHandler

 	auth = AuthHandler(client_id, client_secret, redirect_uri)
+	auth.get_auth_token()

 AuthHandler also has an optional parameter scope, which is a Scope object.
 You can read more about it `here <api.html#osu.AuthHandler>`_.

 All those involved client credential grant, but you can also use authorization code grant.
 Here's a full code example (this code is from the examples folder on the osu.py repo `here <https://github.com/Sheepposu/osu.py/blob/main/examples/auth_url.py>`_)

 .. code:: py